asherellis/leap_surveillance/README.md

 Pipeline for running LLM surveillance on LEAP forecasting questions.

-It pulls questions from BigQuery, generates structured forecasts with web search, optionally uses browser automation when needed, and writes results to local files, Google Sheets, and BigQuery.
+It pulls questions from BigQuery, generates structured forecasts with web search, optionally uses browser automation when needed, and writes results to local files and Google Sheets.
+BigQuery write/sync support is included, but requires the appropriate warehouse permissions.

 ## Setup